vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/Readme.md

 2. **Secure the Function**:
    - The user-assigned managed identity eliminates stored credentials.
    - Restrict ASE network access using Virtual Network integration or private endpoints.
-   - If the proxy requires authentication, add credentials securely via application settings (contact your Azure administrator for guidance).
+   - Ensure the CA and root CA certificates are securely stored and not exposed.

 3. **Handle Failures**:
-   - The script includes error handling for token acquisition and log ingestion.
+   - The script includes error handling for certificate loading, HTTP requests, and log ingestion.
 Add retry logic for failed requests if needed.
    - Monitor Application Insights for failures or timeouts.

 ## Notes
 - **Managed Identity**: The PowerShell function uses a **user-assigned managed identity** (`ProxyMonitorIdentity`) to authenticate with the Logs Ingestion API.
-The identity’s Client ID is specified in the application settings (`ManagedIdentityClientId`).
+The token is acquired using `IDENTITY_ENDPOINT` and `IDENTITY_HEADER` environment variables.
 - **RBAC Permissions**: The **Monitoring Metrics Publisher** role on the DCR (`ProxyMonitorDCR`) is required for the user-assigned managed identity to send logs.
 - **Proxy Configuration**: The function routes requests through the proxy URL specified in the `ProxyUrl` setting.
-Ensure the proxy is accessible from the ASE and does not require authentication unless configured.
+The CA and root CA certificates (`ca-cert.pem` and `rootca-cert.pem`) validate the proxy’s server certificate.
 - **Proxy Status**: Set to `Up` for HTTP 200 responses, `Down` otherwise.
 Adjust logic if other 2xx codes are valid.
 - **ExecutedAt**: Captures the start time of each request.
 - **Latency**: Log data may take 5–10 minutes to appear in Log Analytics.
 - **Costs**: Monitor ingestion costs in the Azure portal.
 - **ASE Considerations**: Ensure the ASE allows outbound internet access to the proxy URL, the five public URLs, and the DCE endpoint.
-- **References**: Based on Microsoft Learn documentation for Azure Functions, Log Analytics, and managed identities.
+- **References**: Based on Microsoft Learn documentation for Azure Functions, Log Analytics, managed identities, and certificate management.

 ## Troubleshooting
 - **Logs not appearing**: